Ruben Nicolai: Career

-Nicolai also presents the Dutch version of The Masked Singer.
+Since 2019, Nicolai presents the quiz show Ik weet er alles van! which serves as replacement for the soap opera Goede tijden, slechte tijden during its summer break.
+He also presents Ik weet er alles van!
+VIPS with celebrities and Ik weet er alles van!
+Junior with children.
+Since 2019, he presents the Dutch version of The Masked Singer.
 In 2020, Nicolai and Belgian actor and presenter Kürt Rogiers presented the television show Lego Masters in which teams from the Netherlands and Flanders compete to build the best constructions using Lego.
 The show returned in 2021 for its second season.